 - .02 Affiliate.
 The following entities are affiliates of a financial statement attest client: - a.
 An entity (for example, subsidiary, partnership, or limited liability company [LLC]) that a financial statement attest client can control. - b.
 An entity in which a financial statement attest client or an entity controlled by the financial statement attest client has a direct financial interest that gives the financial statement attest client significant influence over such entity and that is material to the financial statement attest client. - c.
 An entity (for example, parent, partnership, or LLC) that controls a financial statement attest client when the financial statement attest client is material to such entity. - d.
 An entity with a direct financial interest in the financial statement attest client when that entity has significant influence over the financial statement attest client, and the interest in the financial statement attest client is material to such entity. - e.
 A sister entity of a financial statement attest client if the financial statement attest client and sister entity are each material to the entity that controls both. - f.
 A trustee that is deemed to control a trust financial statement attest client that is not an investment company. - g.
-The sponsor of a single employer employee benefit plan financial statement attest client. - h.
-Any union or participating employer that has significant influence over a multiple or multiemployer employee benefit plan financial statement attest client. - i.
-An employee benefit plan sponsored by either a financial statement attest client or an entity controlled by the financial statement attest client.
-A financial statement attest client that sponsors an employee benefit plan includes, but is not limited to, a union whose members participate in the plan and participating employers of a multiple or multiemployer plan. - j.
+The sponsor of a single employee benefit plan financial statement attest client. - h.
+Any entity, such as a union, participating employer, or a group association of employers, that has significant influence over a multiemployer employee benefit plan financial statement attest client and the plan is material to such entity. - i.
+The participating employer that is the plan administrator of a multiple employer employee benefit plan financial statement attest client. - j.
+A single or multiple employer employee benefit plan sponsored by either a financial statement attest client or an entity controlled by the financial statement attest client.
+All participating employers of a multiple employer employee benefit plan are considered sponsors of the plan. - k.
+A multiemployer employee benefit plan when a financial statement attest client or entity controlled by the financial statement attest client has significant influence over the plan and the plan is material to the financial statement attest client. - l.
 An investment adviser, a general partner, or a trustee of an investment company financial statement attest client (fund) if the fund is material to the investment adviser, general partner, or trustee that is deemed to have either control or significant influence over the fund.
 When considering materiality, members should consider investments in, and fees received from, the fund.